domenicquirl/comprehensive-rust/src/generics/generic-traits.md

   parameters.
 Here, `Foo::from("hello")` would not compile because there is no `From<&str>` implementation for `Foo`.

-- Generic traits take types as "input", while associated types are a kind of "output" type.
-A trait can have multiple implementations for different input types.
+- Generic traits take types as "input", somewhat like passing parameters to a function, while associated types are a kind of "output" or return type.
+  A trait can have multiple implementations for different input types, but each implementation can only select ("return") one output type.

 - In fact, Rust requires that at most one implementation of a trait match for any type T. Unlike some other languages, Rust has no heuristic for choosing